What's my body type?

 Tell me in the comments: What is your body type?
 Do you have additional questions I can help you with?

 Want expert help finding styles that flatter your body type and make you feel 100% confident?
 Let's chat!
 Set up a free 30-minute style consult with me (I work virtually) where I can learn about your style challenges and talk about how I can help.
 Book a time on my calendar right here!

 Hi, I'm so glad you're here!
-I'm a Personal Virtual Stylist and owner of Style Decoded.
-I'm a Midwest born fashion lover on a mission to help women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
+I'm an Expert Stylist and Personal Brand Coach, and owner of Style Decoded.
+I'm a Midwest born fashion lover on a mission to help professional women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
 Styling is my passion but it hasn't always been my job.
 I spent 20 years of my career in client service, advertising, developing brands, blogging, podcasting, and creating marketing and social social strategies for my clients, ranging from Fortune 500 giants to individuals building their personal brand online.
-To say I know a thing or two about marketing and branding is an understatement!
+To say I know a thing or two about marketing and client service is an understatement!
 Now, I love teaching women how to define and own their unique personal brand through style.
-Interested in working with me?
-Just set up a free 30-minute style consult on my calendar at a time that works for you to learn more about my styling services and packages.

 Want more from me?